kchristou/Vintage/Notes of treasure hunt.md

 Notes:

+Generally:
+->Constantinos Christou: Java Script
+->Emilios Hadjiliasi: Design / Marketing / Notres ->Michalis Agapidis: Testing
+But all of us work in all the parts in the meetings that we have done.
+Also all of us have work in our own time(out of meetings) in order to fix any kind of problems that happened.

 -> Monday 22/10/2018 Place: Cafe Nero Oroklini
 	First team meeting!
 We read the assignment carefully and set different tasks to do on home, about the game.
 More specific we set a few reaserches to do on home about the images and the content